DDD-Moore/early-career-hawaii/agenda.md

 <a name="beach"></a>
 ### Beachfront Agenda Planning

-We will use the end of Tuesday to determine how best to spend our time on Thursday.
+We will use the end of Tuesday to determine how best to spend our time on Friday.
 Why at the beach?
 Why not?!

 <a name="poster"></a>
 ### Poster Activity/Session

 We will create posters as a large group based on overlapping areas of research and interest.
-These posters will be "presented" informally during the joint poster session with MMI on Wednesday.
+These posters will be "presented" informally during the joint poster session with MMI on Thursday.

 <a name="panel"></a>
 ### Open Science Panel